Khawoat2006/ceramic-soul/README.md

 **Marta Okilka**

-Designed and Developed with ❤️ for ceramic art.
+Developed with ❤️ for ceramic art.

 ---